-UGC Video Ads | AI Ad Creator for TikTok & Instagram | HeyGen
+UGC video ads | AI ad creator for TikTok & Instagram | HeyGen

 E-commerce product ads

-Generate product review-style UGC ads.
-Avatar unboxes the product, highlights features, shares their experience.
+Generate product review–style UGC ads.
+Avatar unboxes the product, highlights features, and shares the experience.
 Show the product in use.
 Address common objections.
 Drive clicks to product pages with an authentic testimonial format.

 Direct response campaigns